-It’s not obvious while using the Arduino/Wiring IDE, but you’re really just writing C without includes and prototypes.
-When you save, the IDE patches up your code, then passes it to gcc-avr for compiling and avrdude for flashing.
-Therefore, if you’re so inclined (or happen to prefer vi and be on a non-supported platform), one can simply add the extra code manually and build/flash yourself.
+It's not obvious while using the Arduino/Wiring IDE, but you're really just writing C++.
+When you save your sketch, the IDE patches up your code, then passes it to gcc-avr for compiling and avrdude for flashing.
+Therefore, if you're so inclined (and would prefer to use a different environment for development) you can skip the IDE, add the extra code manually, and build/flash yourself.

-The docs on this (linked above) tell the story, but they’re a little out of date (since they reference release 0007.)
-You still need to “sudo apt-get install gcc-avr avr-libc avrdude”, but after that, download the “Arduino 0009 installer for Linux” [the newest at the time of writing] instead, uncompress it, and look in “lib/targets/arduino/” for the Makefile and libraries you need.
-Read the comments in the Makefile — they explain it all quite well.
+The docs on this tell the story, but they're a little out of date (since they reference release 0007.)
+You still need to sudo apt-get install gcc-avr avr-libc avrdude, but after that, download the "Arduino 0009 installer for Linux" [the newest at the time of writing] instead, uncompress it, and look in "lib/targets/arduino/" for the Makefile and libraries you need.
+Read the comments in the Makefile--they explain it all quite well.

 Once you stash the libraries somewhere handy, starting a new project goes like this: